Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 GST TDS (Tax Deducted at Source) is calculated as a percentage of the total invoice value.
 The current rate is 2% for both CGST and SGST/UTGST or 4% for IGST.
 This amount is withheld at the time of payment to the supplier.

-What is Applicable GST rate for goods?
+What is the Applicable GST rate for goods?

 The applicable GST rate for goods varies based on the nature of the product.
-Goods are categorised under different GST rates, such as 5%, 12%, 18%, and 28%.
+Goods are categorized under different GST rates, such as 5%, 12%, 18%, and 28%.
 Essential items often fall under lower slabs, while luxury and demerit goods attract higher rates.

 What are the 4 slabs of GST in India?